-To maximize Pell grant eligibility for courses that do not span the entire length of the semester, student you must be registered prior to the primary census date within that semester.
+To maximize Pell Grant eligibility for courses that do not span the entire length of the semester, students must be registered prior to the primary census date within that semester.
 Students should contact the Financial Aid office for clarification of this condition.